 The Coalition of Peaks want Aboriginal and Torres Strait Islander communities and organisations across Australia to be fully engaged and take ownership of the new Closing the Gap strategy.
-This is fundamental to improving the life outcomes of our people; making sure our communities’ priorities are at the centre of Closing the Gap; and holding governments accountable for the actions they commit to.
+This is fundamental to improving the life outcomes of our people; making sure our communities’ priorities are at the centre of Closing the Gap; and holding governments accountable for the actions to which they commit.

 At the heart of the Coalition of Peaks are the voices and priorities of our communities!
 We want to hear from you, about what is working in your communities and what can be improved to support efforts with Australian governments to close the gap.